sarlijes/Worklist/Documentation/requirement-analysis.md

   * Save user as "created by" on a job
   * Save user as "deleted by" on a job
   * Save user as "marked as finished by" on a job
+* Allow using the software from multiple computers in the local network
 * Allow undo on marking a job as done
 * Allow undo on marking a job as deleted
 * Hide old finished jobs after a certain period